Foundations of Teacher Education

 10-522-2

-The Foundations of Teacher Education Associate of Applied Science degree prepares learners to work directly with students under the supervision of a Wisconsin Department of Public Instruction certified and licensed teacher.
-The duties include assisting students in grades K-12 with subject area activities and assignments as well as handling classroom management, working with students with identified needs, clerical and other tasks related to instruction.
-Under the guidance of a cooperating teacher, students will review and prepare lesson plans and assessment activities.
+The Foundations of Teacher Education - Associate Degree is an Associate of Applied Science Degree, which prepares qualified individuals to work directly with students under the supervision of a licensed teacher.
+The duties include assisting students with math, science, reading, and writing assignments as well as handling classroom management and other tasks related to instruction.
 This program meets Title I requirements.

 Program Outcomes